Fire Safety Tips for the Holidays

 - Always turn off the lights when you leave for the day or place them on a timer

 - Keep your tree watered, topping off the reservoir daily

 - Never use lit candles as tree decorations

-According to the National Fire Protection Agency electrical distribution or lighting equipment was involved in two out of every five (40%) home Christmas tree fires.
+According to the NFPA, one of every three home Christmas tree fires is caused by electrical problems.
 Check out this video to see just how quickly a dried out Christmas tree can burn:

 Smoke alarms and carbon monoxide detectors should be tested to ensure they are working properly and emergency exits should be kept clear, especially in advance of special events where more people may be frequenting the business.
 Heating equipment should be inspected for proper operation and special care should be taken to ensure combustible items and decorations are not placed too close.